 Paul now holds the position of Associate Director of Nursing, Experience and Engagement within Lancashire & South Cumbria NHS Foundation Trust.

 He started this role at a challenging time during the Coronavirus pandemic and he has adapted quickly to the new ways of working.

 He said: “My first two weeks in my new job has been really interesting.
 Meeting people within the social distancing rules as well as using lots of virtual meetings to get to know people and the organisation.
 Within the new role I will need to consider how I support the organisation, my team and others with engagement, whilst maintaining social distancing.”

 Paul continued: “Despite the recent challenges, we’ve seen some very positive advances around how we now deliver healthcare.
 For example; in the way we use technology and the way we have made things happen to make a difference to care delivery.
 I think these developments are here to stay across the whole of the NHS.”

 Throughout his career, Paul has progressed his professional development to achieve executive leadership and has successfully completed targeted training courses, including an NHSI (NHS Improvement) course aimed at Aspiring Executive Nurses.

-Paul is also a member of the Nursing and Midwifery Council Professional Strategy Advisory Group and a member of the Royal College of Nursing (RCNi) Editorial board, as well as being Chair if the Blackpool Carers Centre Charity, supporting unpaid carers of all ages.
-In addition to all of this, Paul has recently won a 2018 Cavell Nurses’ Star Award for his dedication to nursing.
+Additionally, Paul is an Honorary Senior Lecturer at the University of Central Lancashire and has experience of being on professional and governance boards such as the Nursing and Midwifery Council Professional Strategy Advisory Group and the RCNi (Royal College of Nursing) editorial board.
+As Chair of the Blackpool Carers Centre charity, Paul supports unpaid carers of all ages and he has also recently joined the steering group for the RCN Nurses in Leadership and Management Forum.
+In recognition of his outstanding work, Paul won a 2018 Cavell Nurses’ Star Award for his dedication to nursing.